Matt Draper - Tonga 2018

 What if there is a day of bad weather and I don’t get to go on the boat?

-In the very unlikely case we can’t launch the boat you will be refunded a day price of $250.00.
+In the very unlikely case we can’t launch the boat (on the day) you will be refunded a day price of $300.00 AUD

-What if I don’t pay the remaining cost by the due date?
+What if I don’t pay any of the remaining costs by the due dates?

-Your spot on the tour will be forfeited and your $750.00 deposit will not be refunded.
+In most cases, your spot on the tour will be forfeited and your $500.00 deposit will not be refunded.

 What if I cancel after paying in full?